The BoRG-$JWST$ Survey: Abundance and Mass-to-light Ratio of Luminous $z=7-9$ Galaxies from Independent Sight Lines with NIRSpec: The and UVLF s from Independent Sight lines

 \subsection{UVLF Calculation for GO 2426}

-The GO 2426 program selected $z \sim 8-10$ galaxies for spectroscopic follow up on the basis of a photo-$z$ analysis of pure-parallel \hst\ WFC3 imaging using the parent sample from RR20 and the similarly-derived sample from \citet{bagley_bright_2024}.
-Two sources observed in this program were inconclusive (see RB24) and pertained to the sample of \citet{bagley_bright_2024}.
-Since we do not use these sources, we simply update the UVLFs of RR20 now including three confirmed galaxies at $z\sim8$, and two confirmations at $z\sim9$.
+The GO 2426 program selected $z \sim 8-10$ galaxies for spectroscopic follow up on the basis of a photo-$z$ analysis of pure-parallel \hst\ WFC3 imaging using the parent sample from \citetalias{rojas-ruiz_probing_2020} and the similarly-derived sample from \citet{bagley_bright_2024}.
+Two sources observed in this program were inconclusive (see \citetalias{roberts-borsani_borg-jwst_2025}) and pertained to the sample of \citet{bagley_bright_2024}.
+Since we do not use these sources, we simply update the UVLFs of \citetalias{rojas-ruiz_probing_2020} now including four confirmed galaxies at $z\sim8$, and two confirmations at $z\sim9$.

-From this program, an additional $z\sim8$ candidate remains scheduled for observations in late 2024.
-It is worth noting that in this redshift bin we include par0956$+$2847\_169-neigh, a newly-identified bright galaxy ($z=8.205$, M$_{UV} = -21.45\pm0.09$) in close separation ($\sim0\farcs63$, or $\sim$2.9 kpc) of the main target and confirmed galaxy par0956$+$2847\_169 ($z=8.230$, M$_{UV}=-22.34\pm0.06$).
-The relative line of sight velocity $v_r = 812$ km~s$^{-1}$ suggests that these galaxies are gravitationally bound and likely a merger.
-A good cautionary tale for interpreting the bright end of the luminosity function (see examples by \citealt{bowler_unveiling_2017}, \citealt{dalmasso_rate_2024}, \citealt{duan_rate_2024}, and \citealt{adamo_first_2024}): counting mergers as a single object, or the two sources separately may affect the results.
+It is worth noting that for the $z\sim8$ UVLF we include par0956$+$2847\_169-neigh, a newly identified bright galaxy ($z=8.205$, M$_{UV} = -21.45\pm0.09$) in close separation ($\sim0\farcs63$, or $\sim$2.9 kpc) of the main target and confirmed galaxy par0956$+$2847\_169 ($z=8.230$, M$_{UV}=-22.34\pm0.06$).
+Figure \ref{fig169} shows their spectra and relative positions.
+The relative lin-of-sight velocity $v_r = 812$ km~s$^{-1}$ suggests that these galaxies are gravitationally bound and likely a merger.
+We caution the following regarding interpretation of the bright end of the luminosity function (see examples by \citealt{bowler_unveiling_2017}, \citealt{dalmasso_rate_2024}, \citealt{duan_galaxy_2025}, and \citealt{adamo_first_2024}): counting mergers as a single object or the two sources separately may affect the results.
 Future observations should focus on velocity dispersion and mass estimates to confirm whether these galaxies are dynamically interacting, providing insights into their eventual clustering status.
 For this study, we treat them as distinct objects.

-Furthermore, galaxy par0953$+$5153\_1777, previously included in the $z\sim8$ bin owing to its photometric redshift ($z_{phot}=8.14$, see RR20), is now confirmed to belong to the higher $z\sim9$ bin with $z_{spec}=8.440$ and M$_{UV}=-20.44\pm0.41$.
-This is also the only galaxy from the BoRG-\jwst\ survey which belongs to the M$_{UV}=-20$ bin, for which a number density was not previously reported in RR20.
+Furthermore, galaxy par0953$+$5153\_1777, previously included in the $z\sim8$ bin owing to its photometric redshift ($z_{phot}=8.14$, see \citetalias{rojas-ruiz_probing_2020}), is now confirmed to belong to the higher $z\sim9$ bin with $z_{spec}=8.440$ and M$_{UV}=-20.44\pm0.41$.
+This is also the only galaxy from the BoRG-\jwst\ survey which belongs to the M$_{UV}=-20$ bin, for which a number density was not previously reported in \citetalias{rojas-ruiz_probing_2020}.